 The track starts about 1.5 kilometres up the Bruce Road from the Skotel.
-After arriving at the creamy-white terraces of the Silica Rapids the track travels along side a cascading stream.
+After arriving at the creamy-white terraces of the Silica Rapids the track travels alongside a cascading stream.
 After crossing to the rapids, it follows the river down to 250 metres above the visitor centre.
-It can be walked in the opposite direction.
+It can also be walked in the opposite direction.

 This is a loop around the lake that starts 35 kilometres from the Skotel on the side of Mt Pihanga on State Highway 47 on the way to Turangi.
-It includes some fine forest which was protected from the devastation of the Taupo eruption by the shelter of Mt Pihanga.
+It includes some ancient forest that was protected from the devastation of the Taupo eruption by the shelter of Mt Pihanga.

-It starts at the Mangatepopo Road end and follows the Mangatepopo Stream until the springs are reached.
-Mt Ngauruhoe's most recent lava flows (1960s eruptions) appear dark in contrast to the older flows that are slowly being revegetated.
+Starts at the Mangatepopo Road end and follows the Mangatepopo Stream until the springs are reached.
+Mt Ngauruhoe's most recent lava flows (1960’s eruptions) appear dark in contrast to the older flows that are slowly being re-vegetated.